- Home

 Weight: 20

-Mobile coverage is generally good in urban areas with 4G widely available.
+Mobile coverage is generally good in urban areas but patchy outside.

 Weight: 20